felicjaq/ceeva/README.md

   - **Orange** for certificates expiring in less than 7 days
   - **Yellow** for certificates expiring in less than 30 days
   - **Green** for certificates with more than 30 days remaining
-- **Data Export:** Export data to XLSX and HTML formats with sorting and highlighting.
+- **Data Export:** Export data to xlsx/html/json formats with sorting and highlighting
 - **Multilingual Support:** Available in multiple language

 ## Installation